-Defoliation by Nun moth larvae on Scots Pine (Pinus sylvestris) Disclaimer: The material in this publication is for general information only and no person should act, or fail to act on the basis of this material without first obtaining professional advice.
+Defoliation by Nun moth larvae on Scots Pine (Pinus sylvestris) If you see anything unusual, call the Exotic Plant Pest Hotline

+Disclaimer: The material in this publication is for general information only and no person should act, or fail to act on the basis of this material without first obtaining professional advice.
 Plant Health Australia and all persons acting for Plant Health Australia expressly disclaim liability with respect to anything done in reliance on this publication.